carbonplan/research/articles/offset-project-fire/index.md

 One way companies subject to California’s carbon market can comply with its requirements is by buying forest offset credits.
 It works like this: the climate regulator first awards tradeable offsets credits to forest owners that manage their lands to increase forest carbon stocks relative to a business-as-usual scenario.
 Companies can acquire these offset credits and increase their emissions, on the theory that higher emissions are fully offset by the preservation and enhancement of a forest somewhere else.

 Although forests provide many environmental and social benefits, one critical challenge forests face as a climate solution is the permanence or durability of the carbon they store.
 When trees die — whether through fire, drought, or other ecological processes — much of the carbon stored in roots, wood, and soil is released back into the atmosphere.
-Many threats to forest carbon permanence will only get worse as the planet warms, increasing the chances that forest carbon will be released to the atmosphere.<CiteGroup ids={['krawchuk.2009', 'moritz.2020', 'williams.2016']}/>
+Many threats to forest carbon permanence will only get worse as the planet warms, increasing the chances that forest carbon will be released to the atmosphere.<Cite ids={['krawchuk.2009', 'moritz.2020', 'williams.2016']}/>

 The 2020 fire season, while unfortunately intense, provides a useful case study for evaluating just how prepared the California offsets program is for managing the permanence risks of forest carbon in a warming climate.